buckmelton/notes/bucks-ruby-notes.md

 `require "./loadee.rb` to make it explicit.
 To add the cwd to load path: `$: << "."` so you can do
 `require loadee.rb` instead.

+`require_relative`
+loads features searching relative to the directory in which the file from which it's called resides.
+So you can do this:
+`require_relative "loadee.rb"`
+without manipulating the load path like you had to do with `require`.
+It's a convenient way to navigate a local directory hierarchy e.g.
+`require_relative "lib/music/sonata"`

 ## Outputting for testing, debugging, diagnostics
 - print is simplest: outputs string to console, returns nil
 - puts is next simplest: outputs string to console with a newline, returns nil